Linda Purl: Film

 After playing a small role in Jory (1973), Purl's first major movie role was in Jonathan Demme's 1975 comedy, Crazy Mama.
-Subsequent movie appearances have included W.C.
+Her subsequent movie appearances have included W.C.
 Fields and Me (1976), Young Pioneers' Christmas (1976), Leo and Loree (1980), Visiting Hours (1982), The High Country (1984), Viper (1988), Natural Causes (1994), Mighty Joe Young (1998), The Perfect Tenant (2000), and Fear of the Dark (2003).

 Television

 Linda Purl has played several roles in television series, starting with The Secret Storm – a daytime "soap opera" drama (1973–1974).
-In 1978, she appeared as newlywed Molly Beaton in the ABC western drama series The Young Pioneers, set in the Dakota Territory of the 1870s and based on the novels of Rose Wilder Lane.
+In 1978, she appeared as newlywed Molly Beaton in the ABC Western drama series The Young Pioneers, set in the Dakota Territory of the 1870s and based on the novels of Rose Wilder Lane.
 She also acted alongside Shaun Cassidy in the 1979 TV movie Like Normal People.
 Also in 1979, she starred in Women at West Point.
-On Happy Days she played two different roles: Richie's occasional girlfriend Gloria in season two of the show (1974) and Fonzie's steady girlfriend Ashley eight seasons later (1982–1983).
+On Happy Days, she played two different roles: Richie's occasional girlfriend Gloria in season two of the show (1974) and Fonzie's steady girlfriend Ashley eight seasons later (1982–1983).
 She also played secret agent Kate Del'Amico in the short-lived series Under Cover and played Brett Robin in the 1994–1995 series Robin's Hoods.

 She has also featured in many movies made for television, including Testimony of Two Men, The Night the City Screamed, Little Ladies of the Night, and Spies, Lies & Naked Thighs.
 She voiced Delilah in a 1985 direct-to-video episode of The Greatest Adventure: Stories from the Bible.

 Purl appeared in the historical-biographical TV mini-series Eleanor and Franklin, in 1976, broadcast on the American Broadcasting Company (ABC) television network.
 She portrayed Alice Roosevelt Longworth, daughter of President Theodore Roosevelt.

-Purl guest-starred in a 1975 episode of Hawaii Five-O, "The Hostage", as teenage babysitter "Ruth" held captive by a mentally ill veteran.
-She played two different roles on The Waltons; early in its run, in 1974, when she played sophisticate Alicia in the season three episode, "The Spoilers".
-In the season five episode, "The Heartbreaker" (1977), she played Mary Ellen's sister-in-law (and Jason's love interest) Vanessa and also sang.
+Purl guest-starred in a 1975 episode of Hawaii Five-O, "The Hostage", as teenaged babysitter Ruth held captive by a mentally ill veteran.
+She played two different roles on The Waltons; early in its run, in 1974, she played sophisticate Alicia in the season three-episode, "The Spoilers".
+In the season-five episode, "The Heartbreaker" (1977), she played Mary Ellen's sister-in-law (and Jason's love interest) Vanessa and also sang.